Tasez

 TASEZ takes steps towards a zero-carbon footprint

-TASEZ Phase 2 gets serious with handover of new reservoir site
+TASEZ Phase 2 underway as new reservoir site is handed to contractor

 TASEZ makes an impact beyond SA’s borders